Elizafox/shadyurl-rust/README.md

 Copy the env_example file to .env, edit it, run `sea-orm-cli migrate -d <database URL>`, and you're off to the races.

+You can add a user by using `cargo run add-user <username>` and inputting a password.
+The login portal is at `/login`.

 Contributing
 ============
 By contributing, you agree to disclaim all copyright to your code and release it under the [CC0 waiver](https://creativecommons.org/share-your-work/public-domain/cc0/).
 You also agree you have all the relevant rights to do so.